Penn State Nittany Lions football: Uniform

 The team is widely noted for their simple game uniforms.
 They only wear white pants, and the jerseys are simple blue for home games, and white for away games.
 The team is only allowed to wear simple black Nike shoes with white calf socks for game days, though blue tights are permitted underneath the white socks for cold weather games.
 The helmet is white with a blue stripe down the center, and a blue on white "Penn State" sticker covers up the forehead helmet logo.
 No team logos, conference logos, numbers, or other stickers are permitted on the helmet, though two Nike logos are on facemask visors that some players choose to wear.
 Penn State has started to wear bowl decals only starting with 1997 Fiesta Bowl.
 Before that, Penn State always declined the decals so they can play out of their simple game uniforms.

 The blue and white uniforms replaced the school's original colors, pink and black, in 1890 after a student referendum.
-A common legend of the color change is that they original colors faded in the sun.
+A common legend of the color change is that the original colors faded in the sun.
 Black became a hue of navy blue and the pink became such a light hue that it appeared white.
 The historicity of this, however, is very questionable, as evidence of it being the root cause is scarce.

 The uniforms became even simpler for the 2011 season, as the white cuffs and collars on the home jerseys and the corresponding blue cuffs and collars on the road jerseys were eliminated, leaving the jerseys solid blue and white, respectively.

-In 2012 Penn State started wearing names on their uniforms for the first time as a way to note the players who stuck with the school through the scandal and a blue ribbon in support the victims of child abuse.
+In 2012, Penn State started wearing names on their uniforms for the first time as a way to note the players who stuck with the school through the scandal and a blue ribbon in support the victims of child abuse.

 In 2013, the Nittany Lion logo was added to the base of the jersey collar along with the Big Ten logo on the right side of the jersey.

 Starting in 2015, the names that were added throughout the 2012–14 seasons to honor those who stayed with the program were removed and the team reverted to the traditional nameless jerseys while still retaining the Nittany Lion logo at the base of the jersey collar.
 The team also began sporting new Nike Elite 51 jerseys which feature a new design on the collars.
 In addition, the team added the words "Nittany Lions" onto the back of the football helmets.

 For the 2017 homecoming game against the Indiana Hoosiers, Penn State broke tradition by donning throwback jerseys in what was dubbed the "Generations of Greatness" game.
 These uniforms integrated elements from past uniforms, including: numbers on helmets' sides, block uniform numbers, white stripes on sleeves, blue stripes on pants, striped socks, gray facemasks, white cleats, and a few other subtle changes.